hakavlad/tird/README.md

 ## Payload

-Payload that will be encrypted during cryptoblob creation:
+The payload that will be encrypted during cryptoblob creation consists of:

-- Contents of one file.
-It may be a regular file or an entire disk or partition.
-Maximum size: 16 EiB minus 864 B.
+- **Contents of one file:** This may be a regular file or a block device (an entire disk or partition).
+Maximum size: 16 exbibytes minus 864 bytes.
-- Comments (optional): an arbitrary string of up to 512 bytes.
+- **Comments (optional):** An arbitrary string of up to 512 bytes.
 Decrypted comments will be displayed during decryption.

 Specifying the payload in the UI looks as follows: